What’s New in AccuRev 7.6/7.6a

-Highlights of new developments in AccuRev 7.6 are captured here.
-The following sections describe enhancements to the AccuRev Git Server, new functionality in the AccuRev GUI, IPv6 support, the ability to sync CPK and variants information to Jira, and improvements to the acserverctl utility.
+This topic describes the highlights of new developments in AccuRev 7.6/7.6a.
+These features include: Japanese language support, enhancements to the AccuRev Git Server, new functionality in the AccuRev GUI, IPv6 support, the ability to sync CPK and variants information to JIRA, and improvements to the acserverctl utility.

 Expanded Git Server Functionality